metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `digest` (String) Digest is the value used to replace the original image tag.If digest is present NewTag value is ignored.
+- `digest` (String) Digest is the value used to replace the original image tag.
+If digest is present NewTag value is ignored.
 - `new_name` (String) NewName is the value used to replace the original name.
 - `new_tag` (String) NewTag is the value used to replace the original tag.